EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Experiments

 Regarding the training dataset, we explore a diverse range of options.
 As the results in \S \ref{sec:dataset} indicate, the proposed method is insensitive to the specific choice of training data.
 We ultimately employ Long Alpaca \citep{long-alpaca} for our experiments.

 \paragraph{Baselines.} We select \textit{Palu} \citep{chang2024palu} and \textit{CommonKV} \citep{wang2025commonkv}, two SVD-based state-of-the-art (SOTA) methods, as strong baselines.
 Furthermore, we compare our approach with the low-rank method \textit{ThinK} \citep{xu2024think} and the post-compression merging technique \textit{MiniCache} \citep{liu2024minicache}, and validate the potential for integrating these methods with our proposed \textit{EchoKV}.
-For the backbone models, we employ the widely adopted Llama3.1-8B-Instruct \citep{grattafiori2024llama} and Mistral-7B-Instruct-v0.3 \citep{Jiang2023Mistral7}, both of which exhibit strong long-context capabilities. \paragraph{Implement details.} To ensure the transferability of our method, we avoid specific hyperparameter search or tuning for layer-wise budgets.
+We also include \textit{TransMLA} \citep{meng2025transmla}, which converts existing attention modules into an MLA-style architecture, as an additional architecture-conversion baseline.
+For the backbone models, we employ Llama3.1-8B-Instruct \citep{grattafiori2024llama}, Mistral-7B-Instruct-v0.3 \citep{Jiang2023Mistral7}, and Mistral-Small-24B-Instruct-2501, covering model scales from 7B to 24B. \paragraph{Implement details.} To ensure the transferability of our method, we avoid specific hyperparameter search or tuning for layer-wise budgets.
 Instead, we maintain a fixed budget across all layers (detailed in Appendix \ref{app:config}).
 Considering the impact of attention sinks \citep{xiao2023efficient}, we follow established baselines by retaining 4 sink tokens and a local window of 128 tokens at full precision, which has a negligible impact on the overall compression ratio.
 Appendix \ref{app:hyperpara} presents the hyper-parameters for the lightweight network training stage.

-Furthermore, based on the analysis of the varying prediction difficulties for K and V (elaborated in \S \ref{sec:kv}), we propose a hybrid method, EchoKV-Hybrid.
-This approach applies a differentiated compression strategy: we employ the low-rank method \textit{ThinK} for the difficult-to-predict Keys, while using the \textit{Echo} method for the highly similar Values, thereby achieving orthogonal improvements.
+We also evaluate an exploratory hybrid variant that combines low-rank compression for Keys with Echo reconstruction for Values, motivated by their asymmetric reconstruction difficulty.
+Detailed hybrid results and discussion are provided in Appendix \ref{app:hybrid_results}.
+We further defer several implementation ablations to Appendix \ref{app:sm_ablation}, Appendix \ref{app:local_select}, and Appendix \ref{app:pred_arch}, covering the choices of $(S, m)$, local-dimension selection strategy, and predictor architecture.